Header Logo

 Next weekend, I'll be attending IATEFL Slovenia.
 So please come and say hello if you are there.

-The talk I will be giving is titled 'The teacher as a Storyteller' and it is one that I gave two weeks ago at a conference in Belgrade (hello Serbian teachers and thanks to everyone at MM publications!)
-Following my talk, I got speaking with a teacher who told me she could never tell a story in the classroom like me.
+I will be giving a talk titled 'The teacher as a Storyteller' and it is one that I gave two weeks ago at a conference in Belgrade (hello Serbian teachers and thanks to everyone at MM publications!)

 There is a problem here and I wonder if you can see it.